SAP/ai-sdk-java/docs/adrs/002-testing-strategy.md

 We construct these tests only with data that has been obtained from real systems.
 This guarantees that, at least at the time of creating the test, a real system behaved in the exact same way the wiremock test stub does.

-TBD: How much of the generated code for the AI Core API do we want to test
+TBD: How much of the generated code for the AI Core API do we want to test, and how do we want to test it.
+There are various tools available to automate parts of this, see [this list](https://openapi.tools/#data-validators).

 ## Integration Tests